tomasbasham/ember-cli-analytics/README.md

 ## Usage

 This addon implements a service to interface with several analytics integration by providing an abstract API that hides the implementation details of each analytics integration adapter.

 ### Configuration

 Before the `analytics` service can be used it first must be configured through `config/environment`.
 This allows you to define which of the integrations you want to make available to your application through the `analytics` service.

-##### <a name="configuration-example"></a>Example:
+##### Configuration Example

 ```JavaScript
 // config/environment.js